Narashiman-K/SyncronusScrolling-PSPDFKit/Readme.md

 # About project

-Load two instance/viewer and synchronous scrolling/zooming of the right side viewer
+Load two instances/viewers and synchronous scrolling/zooming of the right-side viewer based on the left-side viewer

     clone the repository
     cd to the repository